neumino/neumino.github.io/movies.md

-### Bright
+### Father Figures
-*Released on 2017-12-22, vote average 6.5*
+*Released on 2017-12-21, vote average 4.7*

-In an alternate present-day where magical creatures live among us, two L.A. cops become embroiled in a prophesied turf battle.
+Upon learning that their mother has been lying to them for years about their allegedly deceased father, two fraternal twin brothers hit the road in order to find him.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/6EZCBSsBxko?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/VNZEtLfShMQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>